Prathamesh-Shanbhag/EasyApply/README.md

 # EasyApply
- A Job Board for Jr Dev Jobs.
+A Job-Board App for Junior or Entry Level Tech Jobs